-Imagine trading Forex profitably without having to think, without having to analyze.
+Imagine trading Forex profitably without having to think, let alone analyze.

-You only pay a fee every month, copy trades, and make lots and lots of money.
+You only pay a fee every month, copy some trades, and make lots and lots of money.

 It sounds like a fantasy, doesn't it?

 But what is exactly is a Forex trading signal?